bevacqua/grunt-ec2/README.markdown

 # grunt-ec2

-> Grunt tasks to create, terminate, and deploy to AWS EC2 instances
+> Grunt tasks to create, terminate, and deploy Node applications to AWS EC2 instances, then proxy with nginx

 Abstracts away [**aws-cli**](https://github.com/aws/aws-cli) allowing you to easily launch, terminate, and deploy to AWS EC2 instances.